Is your house overflowing with clutter?

 Pick one drawer or closet to begin.
 If you chose all of the drawers, this will get really overwhelming really fast.

 Go through each clothing item and remember if you have seen them wearing it.
-Trust me, you will know.
+Again, trust me, you will know.

 Look at the condition of the item…Is it completely torn up with holes and tears everywhere?
 Does it cover and function the way that it should or is it missing buttons and have zippers that don’t work?